francium/website/content/reading.md

 That being said, the character development was good and decent enough to pull it all together.
 Overall though, not in my favorites.

+### Hawking, *The Universe in a Nutshell*

+2019-09-13

+This book, like Brian Cox's *Why Does E=MC2?*, is a brilliant and down to earth explanation of astronomical concepts.
+Enjoyable and educational, it's packed with amazing concepts and ideas that will be just as enjoyable on subsequent reads.
 ### Cox, *Why Does E=MC2?*

 2019-09-13